 Many other Scandinavian crime writers are available in English translation.
 Here are a few to look for.

-Liza Marklund (Sweden) –Feminist crime novels featuring prickly newspaper reporter Annika Bengtzon.
-Start with The Bomber (the first published) or Studio Sex, a.k.a.
-Exposed and Studio 69 (the first chronologically)
+Liza Marklund (Sweden): Feminist crime novels featuring prickly newspaper reporter Annika Bengtzon.
+Start with The Bomber (the first published) or Studio Sex, also published as.
+Exposed and Studio 69 (the first chronologically).

-Mari Jungstedt (Swedish) — Atmospheric series featuring Inspector Anders Knutas and set on the island of Gotland.
+Mari Jungstedt (Sweden): Atmospheric series featuring Inspector Anders Knutas and set on the island of Gotland.
 The first book is Unseen.

-Karin Fossum (Norwegian) — Slim but psychologically complex books featuring Inspector Konrad Sejer and his younger colleague Jakob Skarre.
+Karin Fossum (Norway): Slim but psychologically complex books featuring Inspector Konrad Sejer and his younger colleague Jakob Skarre.
 Start with Eva’s Eye (also translated as In the Darkness).

-Åke Edwardson (Swedish) — Series set mostly in Gothenburg and featuring Chief Inspector Erik Winter, a smart, upper-class detective with a fondness for whisky, American jazz, and tailored suits from London.
+Åke Edwardson (Sweden): Series set mostly in Gothenburg and featuring Chief Inspector Erik Winter, a smart, upper-class detective with a fondness for whisky, American jazz, and tailored suits from London.
 Death Angels is the first book.

-Anne Holt (Norwegian) — Known particularly for two separate but occasionally intersecting series.
+Anne Holt (Norway): A former lawyer and briefly Minister of Justice, known particularly for two separate but occasionally intersecting series.
 The first begins with Blind Goddess and features lesbian police detective Hanne Wilhelmsen.
 The second stars police detective Yngve (called Adam in the English version) Stubø and psychologist Inger Johanne (just Johanne in English) Vik, and begins with What Is Mine (also translated as Punishment).

-Håkan Nesser (Swedish) — Cynical and idiosyncratic Inspector Van Veeteren solves crimes in a fictional town whose location is never precisely specified.
+Håkan Nesser (Sweden): Cynical and idiosyncratic Inspector Van Veeteren solves crimes in a fictional town whose location is never precisely specified.
 Black humor and unusual characters abound.
 Mind’s Eye is the first in the series.